beamer-bridge/beamer/docs/source/agent.rst

 similarly for the ``claimed`` and ``withdrawn`` states, i.e. those states are entered when the corresponding blockchain events are processed.

-The ``filled-unconfirmed`` state is an intermediate state that is used to mark requests that our node has filled, but the corresponding ``RequestFilled`` events have not been received yet.
+The ``filled-unconfirmed`` state is an intermediate state that is used to mark requests that our agent has filled, but the corresponding ``RequestFilled`` events have not been received yet.
 This is to avoid filling the same requests more than once.
 Once the corresponding ``RequestFilled`` events arrive, the requests will proceed to state ``filled``.